carstenkoerner/recipe-page/README.md

 ### What I learned

 I learned to style lists.
-Change markers, change the gap between li marker and li content and set the line-height between li's and within a li if you have a line break.
+Changing the gap between li marker and li content and setting the line-height between li's and within li's if they have a line break, was a little bit tricky.

 ### Continued development